JordyGuzak/GL4Engine/README.md

 # GL4Engine
-A game-engine written in C# that uses OpenGL4
+A game-engine written in C# using OpenGL4